Queen Elizabeth Way: Burlington–Oakville

 After descending into Burlington, the QEW crosses North Shore Boulevard (former Highway 2) and Fairview Street/Plains Road as it passes by Mapleview Centre.
 Next to the Burlington Transmission Station, the QEW encounters the Freeman Interchange, originally opened in 1958 to allow construction of Highway 403 and reconfigured in the early 1990s to accommodate the western terminus of Highway 407.

 The freeway turns to the east, adding the concurrency with Highway 403 through Burlington and Oakville, as it travels straight though a commercial office area.
 Service roads reappear through this stretch to serve businesses fronting the highway.
 The segment, which was expanded in 2011, is eight lanes wide, including one high-occupancy vehicle lane (HOV lanes) in each direction, which required the construction of a second structure over Sixteen Mile Creek.
 In the eastern end of Oakville, the route curves northeast after a partial interchange with Royal Windsor Drive, passing the Ford Motor Assembly Plant.
-Shortly after an interchange with Ford Drive (Halton Regional Road 13), Highway 403 diverges north from the QEW while the highway turns back to the east, entering Mississauga and the Peel Region.
+Shortly after an interchange with Ford Drive (Halton Regional Road 13), Highway 403 diverges north from the QEW, with the semi-directional ramp to Highway 403 passing under both directions of the QEW.
+The QEW turns back to the east, entering Mississauga and the Peel Region at Winston Churchill Boulevard.